• Skip to primary navigation

 I should note that it is NOT traditional in Argentina to use chimichurri as a marinade, but I just couldn't resist.
 It works so well as one, and I'm never one to say no to MORE FLAVOR.
 Are you?

-Other point of possible contention... chimichurri does not traditionally contain cilantro.
+Other point of possible contention… chimichurri does not traditionally contain cilantro.
 However I love its flavor here.
-Do feel free to just use more parsley instead of the cilantro if you prefer the more authentic recipe (or just don't care for cilantro)!
+Do feel free to just use more parsley instead of the cilantro if you prefer the more traditional recipe (or just don’t care for cilantro)!

 So these thighs are marinated in chimichurri for a few minutes (or a few hours) and then further slathered with it when they come off the grill.
 Seriously delicious.